-- The motor carrier services office will calculate the cost of the license and will mail a billing notice for the amount due. - 2.
-Return the top portion of the billing notice along with the payment, made payable to "South Dakota Department of Revenue."
+- 1. The motor carrier services office will calculate the cost of the license and will email a billing notice for the amount due. - 2.
+Log into your IRP account and make a payment online.
 NOTE: If the Department has ever received a dishonored personal or company check, payments must be made in certified funds. - 3.
-If a carrier has received a temporary operating authority, the bill must be paid within 30 days of the date of the billing or there will be an assessment of 1 percent monthly interest on the unpaid balance.
+The bill must be paid within 30 days of the date of the billing or there will be an assessment of one percent or \$5.00 the first month whichever is greater and one percent monthly interest after the first month on the unpaid balance.
 There will also be an assessment penalty of 10 percent of the total fees due or \$10.00, whichever is greater. - 4.
-After payment is received, license plates/decals and cab cards will be sent, which need to be reviewed to ensure they are correct.
+After payment is received, license plates and cab cards will be sent, which need to be reviewed to ensure they are correct.
 Requests for corrections made more than 15 days after receipt of the cab cards will cost \$3.00 per cab card.
 A request to send the license(s) to a motor carrier licensing agency, will be the agency's responsibility to forward them to the carrier in a timely manner.
-There is a mailing fee of \$5.00 per plate for any plates that are mailed, or \$1.00 per decal. - 5.
+There is a mailing fee of \$7.50 per plate. - 5.
 Licenses cannot be issued without a completed application.
 Please be certain to review the application before submission.
 Incorrect or incomplete applications will be returned or will delay the licensing process.